mantissa/UODigitalArt/README.md

 Demonstrates how to draw a triangle strip gesture based through mouse interactions

 ## Photo Ribbon
-Adapt colors from the triangle strip from a photograph's pixels
+Adapt triangle strip segments' colors from a photograph

 ## Noise Ribbon
 Use Perlin Noise to animate a gesture algorithmically